 Though you are more likely now to hear from your PT about how your ankle and foot issues may be affecting joints and muscles throughout your leg and lower back, the connection between ankle/foot and pelvic floor are addressed much less frequently.
+In the case of treating athlete's foot there are many ways to do this at home, read this article to learn more.
 Several studies now link increased activity of the ankles to increased activity of your pelvic floor muscles.

 When the mechanics of your lower legs are changed due to an ankle sprain, flat feet, fractures, orother foot and ankle conditions, it’s likely that the activity of your pelvic floor musculature may be affected as well.